betamos/zeroconf/README.md

 ZeroConf: Service Discovery with mDNS
 =====================================

+NOTE: This is just a fork with some added features and fixes due to upstreaming difficulty.

 ZeroConf is a pure Golang library that employs Multicast DNS-SD for

 * browsing and resolving services in your network